 and strategic pillars

 .
 Awardees will be able to register at the early-bird enhanced rate of $425 and will receive a $500 travel grant.
-The deadline to apply is Thursday, November 21, 2019.
-Click here to apply
+This deadline ended.
+Thursday, November 21, 2019.

 1700 Jefferson Davis Highway | Arlington, VA 22202

 Book your group rate for Council on Undergraduate Research:

 1-800-228-9290 or 703-920-3230

 Rate: $139.00 USD Single per night / $149.00 Double per night

 CUR's hotel block has been extended until January 27, 2020.

 Airport Phone: 1 703 417 8000